ManuelPepe129/biglab2-csms/README.md

 HTTP Method: GET

-Description: Get all the best rated films
+Description: Get all the best rated films by user

 Request body: _None_